waok8s/wao-scheduler/README.md

 - `cpuUsageFormat`: The format of CPU usage send to predictor.
   - `Raw`: [0.0, NumLogicalCores]
   - `Percent`: [0.0, 100.0]
+- `weightPowerConsumption`: The weight of power consumption in the score, must be >= 0.
+- `weightResponseTime`: The weight of response time in the score, must be >= 0.

 ## Development